gmarkall/nbep-7/README.md

 Classes:

 - `_SizeNotSet`: Needed by `_PendingDeallocs`.
-- `_PendingDeallocs`: Used by internal memory management.
+- `_PendingDeallocs`: Used by internal memory management, to be renames `PendingDeallocs`, as it will no longer be private to the module, but used by the `cuda.cudadrv.driver` module as well.

 #### Context changes

 The `numba.cuda.cudadrv.driver.Context` class will no longer directly allocate and free memory.
-Instead, the context will hold a reference to the memory manager in use, and its memory allocation methods will call into the memory manager, e.g.:
+Instead, the context will hold a reference a memory manager instance, and its memory allocation methods will call into the memory manager, e.g.:

 ```python
     def memalloc(self, bytesize):